ceford/cefjdemos-data-jdm-help/articles/en/templates/templates-customise-source.md

 - **Close File.** Closes the open file and returns to the Editor Tab.
 - **Help**.
 Opens this help screen.

-The Toolbar icons change with the action being taken.
-Some of the above are absent on some screens.

 ## Quick Tips

 - Important: Do not delete the default template files using FTP because